 Impossible to miss, the Council Square is the heart of the old city center, luring visitors with its 15th century Council Tower and the nearby Black Church.
 Popular with locals and tourists, the square has many cafes and restaurants open all year long.
 It’s clearly not an off the beaten track location, but it’s a great place to have lunch after visiting the historical attractions from the center.

-If you happen to be in Brasov on the first Sunday after the Orthodox Easter, you’ll enjoy one of the oldest local traditions: ‘Parada Junilor’ or the parade of young men.
-Combining Christian and pagan elements, the tradition of this parade marks the celebration of spring with groups of men horseback riding on the streets of Brasov, from Scheii Brasovului that was once the Romanian neighborhood to the Old Town that was in the medieval time reserved only for the German community.
+If you happen to be in Brasov on the first Sunday after the Orthodox Easter, you’ll witness one of the oldest local traditions: ‘Parada Junilor’ or the parade of young men.
+Combining Christian and pagan elements, the tradition of this parade marks the celebration of spring with groups of men horseback riding on the streets of Brasov, from Scheii Brasovului, once the Romanian neighborhood, to the Old Town that was in the medieval time reserved only for the German community.

 Take a morning to visit the Bears’ Sanctuary from Zarnesti, one of the largest and most important in Europe.
-Over 70 bears rescued from cruel treatments were given a second chance in this 70 hectares sanctuary from the foothills of Piatra Craiului Mountains.
-The sanctuary is open for visits only in the mornings and it’s just 20 km outside Brasov.
+Over 100 bears rescued from cruel treatments were given a second chance in this 70 hectares sanctuary from the foothills of Piatra Craiului Mountains.

-Brasov is an excellent starting point for exploring more of Transylvania.
-The city is only a few kilometers away from the fortified churches of Harman and Prejmer and the medieval fortress of Rasnov.
+Brasov is an excellent starting point for exploring more historical Transylvania.
+The city is only a few kilometers away from the fortified churches of Harman, Prejmer, and the medieval fortress of Rasnov.
 From the city, you can also easily reach the royal castles Peles and Bran, the fortress of Rupea, and the now famous village of Viscri.

 If you have enough time to spend in Brasov, take one or more days to hike in Piatra Craiului National Park.
 You can take one of the easy walks through the villages Magura and Pestera or go up on the mountain, departing from Zarnesti or Plaiul Foii.